 paint. charcoal. words. provincetown.

-I came to Provincetown in 1992 for a visit and was enchanted.
-Two years ago, after being a local actor and engaged arts writer, I returned to painting and drawing through a Romano Rizk Scholarship at PAAM and a Cape Resident Scholarship and Returning Residency at the Fine Arts Work Center.
+Two years ago, after being a local actor and engaged arts writer, I returned to painting and drawing through a Romano Rizk Scholarship at PAAM and a Cape Resident Scholarship and Returning Residencies at the Fine Arts Work Center.

-My diploma is in multi-disciplinary arts from the School of the Museum of Fine Arts at TUFTS (1995).
-The skills learned led to acting (2001-2015), arts writing for artscope, provincetown.com, The Provincetown Banner (2008-2015) as well as gallery assistant for Berta Walker and Four Eleven.
+My diploma (1995) is in multi-disciplinary arts from the School of the Museum of Fine Arts at TUFTS.
+The skills learned led to acting (2001-2015), arts writing for artscope, provincetown.com and the Provincetown Banner (2008-2015) as well as assistant at Berta Walker and Four Eleven Galleries.

 I have worked from a live model starting at sixteen at the Educational Center for the Arts, New Haven; Parsons School of Design, New York; School of the Museum of Fine Art, Boston; Provincetown Art Association and Museum, Provincetown; Fine Arts Work Center, Provincetown.